 Margaret Rope: a Shrewsbury daughter

 If you walk into Shrewsbury Cathedral and look up at the windows, you are looking at the work of a woman who became a Carmelite nun.
 Margaret Agnes Rope was born in Shrewsbury in 1882.
 She trained as an artist in the Arts and Crafts tradition, became Catholic, and entered the Carmelite Order.
 She continued to design stained glass from her enclosure for commissions in this country and abroad, including the seven masterpieces in our own Cathedral.
 Her life is one diocesan answer to the question of whether contemplatives matter.
 Her windows preach the Gospel daily to anyone who comes through the Cathedral doors.
-She did not stop being a Shrewsbury woman when she became a nun.
-She gave Shrewsbury back to itself in coloured glass.
+When you stand in the Cathedral and look at the light coming through her glass, you are looking at the work of a contemplative whose life poured itself out for the Lord, and whose vision still feeds the prayer of the Diocese over a hundred years later.
+Contemplative life is a sustained gift to the world.

 The diversity of charisms